 Zoe Piper has over 20 years’ experience across management consulting, technology, manufacturing and investment.
 Operating at the intersection of policy, practice and research, she is actively engaged in a broad range of roles and appointments.
 A core focus of her career is driving collaboration across industry, research and government.

-As the Partnerships Lead for Data61, Zoe is responsible for driving collaboration across industry, research and government.
-Here she leads the development of Expert Connect, an open innovation platform facilitating access to research expertise.
-Zoe also serves as a Director of the Canberra Innovation Network (CBRIN) and a mentor for CSIRO’s ON Prime pre-accelerator program.
+As CSIRO, Zoe leads the development of IC Global, an integrated suite of platforms developed to catalyse innovation by facilitating: capability discovery, problem solving and data visualisation.
+Zoe has also served as a Director of the Canberra Innovation Network (CBRIN) and a mentor for CSIRO’s ON Prime pre-accelerator program.

 Zoe was recently seconded to the Office of Innovation and Science Australia where she was a member of the taskforce developing the 2030 Strategic Plan to help guide investment in Australia’s innovation, science and research systems.
 She also has extensive prior experience with government programs, including serving as ACCI’s Productivity Unit Manager (delivering under the Productivity Education and Training Fund) and providing input into multiple projects under the “Securing Australia’s Future” program.